icecube/i3astropy/README.md

 ![Analemma](./examples/plot_analemma.svg)

-[plot_moon.py](./examples/plot_moon.py) plots the zenith of the moon over 252 lunar periods to show the variation in altitude from orbit to orbit as the Moon's inclination changes relative ot the equator.
+[plot_moon.py](./examples/plot_moon.py) plots the zenith of the moon over 252 lunar periods to show the variation in altitude from orbit to orbit as the Moon's inclination changes relative to the equator.
 Also shown is the maximum zenith for each Lunar cycle.

 ![Lunar Cycles](./examples/plot_moon.svg)